jimmoffitt/bounding-boxes/README.md

    * By default, produces a set of JSON bounding boxes: bounding_box:[west_long south_lat east_long north_lat].
    * Optionally, it can produce a simple format for direct entry into the Gnip Dashboard.

 Currently this script is available in Ruby and Python.
+The Python code represents an early design, while the Ruby code is more up to date.

 Command-line options: